Online Continual Adaptation with Active Self-Training: The Online Self-Adaptive Mirror Descent Algorithm

 Here we describe the proposed Online Self-Adaptive Mirror Descent (OSAMD) in Algorithm~\ref{algorithm:OAST}.
 To make our description easier to follow, we first introduce the following procedures. \begin{enumerate}[ 1.] \item \textbf{Pseudolabel:} Pseudolabel the example $x_t$ by an aggressive model (parameterized by $\theta$). \item \textbf{Self-adaptation:} Before making the decision, the learner trusts the pseudolabel and self adapts the conservative model (parameterized by $w,\hat{w}$) by implicit mirror descent. \item \textbf{Active query:} The active agent decides whether to query the label based on the margin measured by $|H_t (\theta)|.$ If query, update the aggressive model by mirror descent with the true label by adaptive stepsizes.
 The conservative model is updated with pseudolabel or queried label by mirror descent. \end{enumerate}

-\textbf{Intuitive description}~~ At a high level, we design an ``aggressive'' model to track the max-margin classifier shift in order to produce correct pseudolabels.
-On the other hand, the conservative model is updated with the pseudolabels with the goal of minimizing the regret.
-Intuitively, the aggressive model is updated with an aggressive stepsize, thus can track the max-margin classifier shift by limited updates with the true labels and provide trustful pseudolabels, although its regret might be large.
-The trustful pseudolabels enable the learner to ``look ahead'' the incoming label and self-adapt the conservative model before making the final decision, leading to a lower regret.
-Our active query agent measures the uncertainty of pseudolabels by the margin between the data samples and the decision boundary, i.e., $|H_t (\theta)|,$ and tends to query the uncertain samples and update the aggressive model in time.
+\paragraph{Intuitive description} At a high level, we design an ``aggressive'' model to track the max-margin classifier in order to produce correct pseudolabels.
+On the other hand, the conservative model is updated with pseudolabels with the goal of minimizing the dynamic regret.
+Intuitively, the aggressive model is updated with an aggressive stepsize, thus can track the max-margin classifier by limited updates with the true labels and provide trustful pseudolabels, although its regret might be large.
+The trustful pseudolabels enable the learner to ``look ahead'' with the incoming label and self-adapt the conservative model before making the final decision, leading to a lower regret.
+Our active query agent measures the uncertainty of pseudolabels by the margin between the data samples and the decision boundary, i.e., $|H_t (\theta)|,$ and tends to query the uncertain samples.
+Then update the aggressive model with the active queries in time.
 Finally, the conservative model is updated with highly confident pseudolabels or queried real labels by a fixed conservative stepsize, and thus keeps tracking the continual domain shift.

-\textbf{Online teacher-student structure}~~ Our novel design of running two models $\theta$ and $w,$ where the aggressive model $\theta$ teaches the adaptation of the conservative model $w$, is motivated by the special property of continual domain shifts.
+\paragraph{Online teacher-student structure} Our novel design of running two models $\theta$ and $w,$ where the aggressive model $\theta$ teaches the adaptation of the conservative model $w$, is motivated by the special property of continual domain shifts.
 Specifically, the max-margin classifier shifts continually and will not ``cross over'' the margin in a short time, thus the aggressive model does not need to update frequently, since the old model still can give correct pseudolabels.
 When the max-margin classifier ``crosses over'' the margin, the active agent will detect the uncertainty, then the aggressive model $\theta$ needs to track the max-margin classifier shift with an ``aggressive'' stepsize.
 On the other hand, as the continual domain shift leads to the continual change of the expected loss (on the distribution) $l_t,$ the optimal minimizer $w_t^*$ evolves continually, leading to the need for a conservative model $w$ that frequently adapts to the shift using a ``conservative'' stepsize.